python/cpython/Doc/reference/simple_stmts.rst

 .. impl-detail::

-   The current implementation does not enforce the latter two restrictions, but programs should not abuse this freedom, as future implementations may enforce them or silently change the meaning of the program.
+   The current implementation does not enforce the two restrictions, but programs should not abuse this freedom, as future implementations may enforce them or silently change the meaning of the program.